Cooking with Nana Ling

 Jump to Recipe Print Recipe

 There was a point in time in the 90s when every good cafe would have Mars Bar Cheesecake on the dessert menu.
-This no bake recipe has all the ingredients and steps to take you right back to the heyday of this gloriously retro dessert.
+This no bake recipe will take you right back to the heyday of this gloriously retro dessert.

 Mars Bar cheesecake slice with whole cheesecake in background.